HMS Fury (H76): Arctic Waters 1942–1943

-On 9 September 1942 she joined the escort for Convoy PQ 18, but was detached from it on 17 September to escort the returning Convoy QP 14.
+On 9 September 1942 she joined the escort for Convoy PQ 18 but was detached on 17 September to the returning Convoy QP 14.
 The ship was given a brief refit on the Humber in November before resuming convoys to Russia.
-The following month, Fury escorted the Convoys JW 51A and RA 51 to and from Murmansk then Convoy RA 53 in February 1943.
+The following month, Fury escorted the Convoy JW 51A and Convoy RA 51 to and from Murmansk then Convoy RA 53 in February 1943.

 1943–1944

-In mid-March recent successes by U-boats caused the Admiralty to transfer destroyers from the Home Fleet to escort duties in the North Atlantic.
-Fury was one of these and was assigned to the 4th Escort Group.
-In April the group escorted Convoys HX 231, HX 234 and ONS 5 (where they drove off attacking U-boat wolfpacks).
-In May she escorted ON 184 before beginning a brief refit on the Humber.
+In mid-March, successes by U-boats caused the Admiralty to transfer destroyers from the Home Fleet to escort duties in the North Atlantic.
+Fury was assigned to the 4th Escort Group.
+In April the group escorted Convoy HX 231, Convoy HX 234 and Convoy ONS 5 (where they drove off U-boat wolfpacks).
+In May she escorted Convoy ON 184 before beginning a brief refit on the Humber.

 On 17 June, Fury escorted Home Fleet units to reinforce the Mediterranean Fleet for the Sicily landings.
 On 10 July she formed part of the covering force for the landings.
 On 1 September she screened the battleships Warspite and Valiant and the light cruisers Orion and Mauritius as they bombarded Reggio Calabria in support of Operation Baytown, the occupation of southernmost mainland Italy.
-A week later, she was part of the covering force for the landings at Salerno.
+A week later, she was part of the covering force for the Allied invasion of Italy at Salerno.
 After the surrender of Italy, Fury was one of the ships that escorted units of the Italian Fleet into Malta for their surrender and then to Alexandria, Egypt, arriving on 17 September.